Chapter 42 BWV 4 & BWV 42, each commencing with a sinfonia.

-Bach could, of course, have omitted the sinfonia thus conforming to his established practice of commencing with a large-scale chorus which, in the case of C4 but not C 42, forms the second movement.
+Bach could, of course, have omitted the sinfonia, thus conforming to his established practice of commencing with a large-scale chorus which, in the case of C4 but not C 42, forms the second movement.
 In his early twenties, Bach had experimented with short preludes used for structural or functional purposes.
-Examples may be found in the keyboard toccatas although the function there was less structural and more to display keyboard virtuosity whilst also acting as a call to attention.
+Examples may be found in the keyboard toccatas, although the function there may have been less structural and more to display keyboard virtuosity whilst acting as a call to attention.
 The prelude to C 4 has structural purpose in that it stresses both the significance of the first chorale phrase and the constantly recurring two-note motive derived from it.
-The melody just seems to evolve out of the cosmos from which it is formed.
-It is possible that Bach, the ultimate musical architect, may have felt loathe to tamper with the overall design of the work simply in order to conform more closely to the established second-cycle pattern.
+The melody just seems to evolve out of the cosmos and it is possible that Bach, the ultimate musical architect, may have felt loathe to tamper with the overall design of the work simply in order to conform pedantically to the established second-cycle pattern.
 If so, this is a good example of his ensuring that structural integrity prevailed over pattern and precedent.

 One must not assume, however, that Bach broke his pattern lightly.
 He made few changes to the score for the 1725 performance (with the exception of a re-harmonisation of the final chorale) which may indicate that it was hastily revived at a moment of some crisis.

 It is unsurprising that Bach, if indeed he had lost a collaborator without warning, should have selected this particular work to place within the second cycle.
 It is solidly based upon the chorale tune to the extent that every movement either presents it in one form or another or is derived directly from it.
-It is also one of those rare examples of a cantata with each verse setting one of the chorale's stanzas without paraphrasing or interpolations; see also C 107, chapter 8 which, although placed earlier in this cycle, was obviously composed much later than C 4.
+It is also one of those relatively rare examples of a cantata with each verse setting one of the chorale's stanzas without paraphrases or interpolations; see also C 107, chapter 8 which, although placed earlier in this cycle, was obviously composed some years after C 4.
 Interestingly, the concentration on the unmodified chorale verses resulted in little or no recitative settings in either work; only one in C 107 and none in C 4.